 Sometimes when we spot a good deal, we feel like we can buy extra to use later, share it with others in the family or give it to charity.
-An impulse purchase to give to family or charity can be fine if you can afford it, but you didn't plan for it, it could cost you when you don't have funds leftover to pay your bills.
+An impulse purchase to give to family or charity can be fine if you can afford it, but if you didn't plan for it, it could cost you when you don't have funds left over to pay your bills.

 Haggling for Pennies and Losing the Deal

 A woman was offered a job in another city, and the company agreed to pay for her moving expenses.
 She called to ask them whether they would pay her cash and if she would move her belongings herself.
 They called her back and told her they had found someone else for the job.